 The Darkwood region is named for the forest that once swept across its heart, before the Tsarven empire paved its way across that tree-studded expanse.
 Many creatures still lurk in the remaining fragments of the woods, preying upon those who stray too far from the main roads.
 The only true remnants of the original Darkwood forest now lie within those lands claimed by Shadow city, leaving this region deceptively named.
 The young kingdom of Tabor lies at the heart of the region itself, surrounded by farmland and forest that are rarely troubled, but the more outlying reaches fall prey to a number of unpleasant creatures, including yuan-ti, orcs and bandits.
 The very southern reaches include Azha, the only outpost of the Tsarven Empire that lies north of Talzashaar’s teeth, the vast mountain range cutting the Empire off from the realm of Shadow.

 The Dagger region encompasses the only stretches of the Shadow realm never held by the Zin’Charu in antiquity.
 Instead, the entire northern half of this region, as well as the coasts as far as the present Shadow Desert, were the dominion of the Aesatri tribes.
 The kingdom of Torm still stands as testament to their strength in modern times, a bustling trade hub and the largest port of the realm.
 Northwest upon the fertile Yniam plains lies its prodigal kindred within the rebel dukedom of Tonovi, once part of the greater Torm kingdom.
-Its only other major settlement, Daggerdale, lies northeast as nothing more than haunted ruins, a shadow of the once vibrant village that offered welcome to all.
+Gated and shrouded in negative energies, Nurval is home to the temple of Nilith and her undead faithful.
+Most keep a wide berth when passing through the region.
 The Dagger region is bordered along its northern stretch by the arctic highlands, where many beasts lay claim to homes deep in the mountain caves, as does the greatest dwarven citadel of their race, Barak Morndin (of which the more local Kinaro is a minor outpost).
 East lies the small Dagger Sea, which flows out into the Saakrune.
 West and south lie the Charu and the Barrier mountains, effectively cutting off most easy access to this region from elsewhere.

 Offestry is a quiet hamlet northwest of the mainlands, settled within a small valley of the same name.
 Very little of importance happens here, but the townsfolk seem content enough for it to remain this way; the maddened wizard and the strange disappearances of Kilgore Keep in recent years seem to have served as excitement to last them at least a decade or so.
 Citizens busy themselves with careers crafting and gathering those items required for travel and selling them to passersby, on their way across the mountains to the southeast.
 Isolated as it is, the village is rarely threatened by danger and supports only a token number of guards, mostly half-trained peasants.